nunomourinho/forensicVmAutopsyUserManual/docs/user/screenshot_vm.rst

       \FloatBarrier

-2) Capture Screenshot in the :term:`Web Screen Interface`
+2) Capture Screenshot in the Web Screen Interface
 -------------------------------------------------

 Capturing a screenshot from the web screen interface is similarly straightforward: